prince-vani/Implementing-SCD-1/README.md

-# Project_One_Big_Data
+# Implementing SCD-1
-Automate the data insertion day wise from csv using shell scrip.
+Automate the data insertion day wise from csv using shell script.

 -----------------------------------------------------------------------------------------------------------------------------------
 >> Project Workflow: